DaveyManuel/Employee_Directory/README.md

 ## Description

-In this project, I used a combination of React and a random employee API to generate a website that shows a directpry of employees.
+In this project, I used a combination of React and a random employee API to generate a website that shows a directory of employees.
 The user is given the opportunity to search employees by first or last name, and also filter employees by first name, last name, age, or location.

 ## Table of Contents